frcdesign/FRCDesign.org/docs/resources/educators-guide/stage1/index.md

 - Assembly basics and mate types

 !!! warning
     The Onshape learning course material is essential for ensuring students understand the fundamental tools of Onshape and should not be skipped!
-If students are already familliar with the basic Onshape they tools they can skip this section, however if they are stumbling with basic tasks it might be a good idea to run them through the Onshape learning center for a refresher.
+If students are already familiar with the basic Onshape they tools they can skip this section, however if they are stumbling with basic tasks it might be a good idea to run them through the Onshape learning center for a refresher.

 ### Stage 1B: Power Transmission Basics
 This section introduces mechanical concepts through straightforward power transmission exercises.
 Students learn about: